-This discussion and analysis are intended to provide an introduction to the Town's basic financial statements.
+This discussion and analysis are intended to introduce the Town's basic financial statements.
 The basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
 This report also contains supplementary information and a statistical section.
 The statistical section provides comparisons of selected information for the past several years.